 So what are we, exactly?
 What words should be used to describe those of us who struggle to do battle with this disease?

 In need of what?
 Help.
 Hope.
 Understanding.
 Compassion.

 The irony, I suppose, is that we have compassion aplenty.
 We remember the old days, when we thought this could never happen to us, the days when we, too, wondered what was wrong with those families whose kids smoked marijuana, snorted coke or injected heroin.
 Those days when our children were young and fresh and innocent.

 Once upon a time, we, too, thought that we were immune.

 Now we know better.

 Katherine Ketcham, Parent

-Katherine Ketcham has co-authored 17 books, 10 on the subject of addiction and recovery, including the New York Times bestseller “Broken: My Story of Addiction and Redemption,” with William Cope Moyers.
-Her latest book is “The Only Life I Could Save: A Memoir.”
-Ketcham has led treatment and recovery efforts at the Walla Walla Juvenile Justice Center in Washington State, and in 2009, she founded Trilogy Recovery Community.
+Katherine Ketcham has co-authored 18 books, 11 on the subject of addiction and recovery.
+Her first book, "Under the Influence: A Life-Saving Guide to the Myths & Realities of Alcoholism," was released in an updated, revised version.
+She wrote the New York Times bestseller “Broken: My Story of Addiction and Redemption” with William Cope Moyers and chronicled her journey with her son Ben, who recently celebrated 14 years in recovery, in “The Only Life I Could Save: A Memoir.”
+Ketcham pioneered treatment and recovery efforts at the Walla Walla Juvenile Justice Center in Washington State, and in 2009, she founded Trilogy Recovery Community.